ariana124/simple_calculator/README.md

 # simple calculator

-A simple calculator web application that is build using node js.
+A simple calculator web application that was built using node js.